 Adequate cause is a basis upon which a faculty member, either with academic tenure or a tenure-track or temporary appointment prior to the end of the specified term of the appointment may be dismissed or terminated.
-The specific grounds which constitute adequate cause are set forth in the ETSU Faculty Handbook.
+The specific grounds which constitute adequate cause are set forth in this policy.